yeagerhaus/yhplist/README.md

 # yhplist

 Convert a specific old Spotify playlist into a Plex playlist.
 Point it at one playlist at a time, it finds (or creates) a matching Plex playlist by name, adds every song you already have in your Plex music library, and logs the ones it couldn't find so you know what to go acquire.

+**REQUIRES AN ACTIVE SPOTIFY SUBSCRIPTION**

 ## Quick Start